It is the fastest three hours in media, Rushlimbaugh, and the Excellence in Broadcasting Network.

 And they must have let somebody know.

-That if they don't get what they want, if it's opposed, then whoever's opposing it doesn't count.
+But this bunch thinks they have a license that if they don't get what they want, if it's opposed, then whoever's opposing it doesn't count.

 And they just get to override them with presidential power.

-A brief obscene profit timeout will come back.
+A brief obscene profit timeout.

 And of course, remaining moments with you on the phone straight ahead, too.